Peter Beard Collector’s Edition of 2,250

 All color illustrations are color-separated and reproduced in Pan4C, the finest reproduction technique available today, which provides unequaled intensity and color range

-CONDITION: H [ NO ORIGINAL BOX – OPENED BOOK – BOOK IN VERY GOOD CONDITION, CLAMSHELL BOX CLEAR SIGNS OF USE ]
+CONDITION: D [ NO ORIGINAL BOX – OPENED BOOK – NO TRACE OF USE]